-However you choose to take your Raspberries and Chardonnay Jelly (with a side of titillation or not) it’s a fantastic recipe and a real crowd pleaser.
-You need to make it ahead, or even the day before, so it’s perfect for a party or event when it’s helpful to have pudding sorted and stashed away.
+However you choose to take your Raspberry and Chardonnay Jelly (with a side of titillation or not) it’s a fantastic recipe and a real crowd pleaser.
+You need to make it ahead or even the day before, so it’s perfect for a party or event when it’s helpful to have pudding sorted and stashed away.
 Nigella recommends eating it with double cream, but I prefer the slight tang of full-fat Greek yoghurt.
-Vanilla ice cream would also be fantastic, and a return (of sorts) to the red jelly and ice cream of my childhood (but now with alcohol).
+Vanilla ice cream would also be fantastic, and a return (of sorts) to the red jelly and ice cream of my childhood.

 Fresh Raspberries in Chardonnay Jelly

 1 tsp vanilla extract

 16g gelatine leaves

 To serve: Greek yoghurt, cream or vanilla ice cream